Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Garlic powder is a convenient way to add garlic flavor to dishes when fresh garlic is not available.

-It’s great for seasoning meats, poultry, and vegetables, as well as for making garlic bread.
+It’s excellent for flavoring meats, poultry, and vegetables, in addition to preparing garlic bread.

 Garlic Butter: